QihuangZhang/CeLEry/tutorial/BiogenPretrain.md

 -   predtype: (string) if predtype is \"probability\" (default) then a probability prediction matrix will be produced; if predtype is
-    \"deterministic\", then the deterministic assignment based on the maximun probability prediction will be returned; if predtype is
+    \"deterministic\", then the deterministic assignment based on the maximum probability prediction will be returned; if predtype is
-    \"both\", then both prediction will be outputed.
+    \"both\", then both predictions will be outputed.

-## 3. Prediction {#3-prediction}
+## 3. Prediction

 Prediction of the first cell